Awards and Benefactors Include:

 Cockpit Arts / The Clothworkers’ Foundation Awards 2014

-Applications are invited for this award which aims to assist weavers to set up in business by providing studio space and business support provided by Cockpit Arts as well as shared use of looms.
-There are 6 Awards available and the selection panel will be looking for individuals who demonstrate entrepreneurial spirit as well as creative excellence and craft skills.
+Now closed for entries.
+These awards aim to assist weavers to set up in business by providing studio space and business support provided by Cockpit Arts as well as shared use of looms.
+The selection panel looks for individuals who demonstrate entrepreneurial spirit as well as creative excellence and craft skills.
 The Awards include space in a shared studio equipped with Leclerc and Louet looms and a number of other benefits.
 In 2012, the award winners were Laura Adburgham, Soukaina Aziz El Idrissi, Teresa Georgallis, Catarina Riccabona, Nadia-Anne Ricketts and Cassandra Smith.
 The 2013 award winner was Lisa Bloomer.
 This year’s award winners are Lisa Bloomer (one year extension), Emma Calvert, Calum Clarke, Beatrice Larkin, Aisha I Qazi and Josefin Tissingh.

 The Cockpit Arts / Leathersellers’ Award 2014

 Now closed for entries.
 These Awards are generously sponsored by The Leathersellers’ Company Charitable Fund.
 The prestigious Cockpit Arts / Leathersellers’ Awards are intended for talented designer-makers who are seeking business development support to take their creative business to the next level.
 This year we are able to offer up to six awards.
 In return for a place at Cockpit Arts, the winners will be required to develop new work where leather is a major constituent and to showcase this in conjunction with Cockpit Arts.
 Previous award winners include Laura Amstein (2012) and Benjamin John Hall (2013).
 The 2014 award winners are Georgina Brett, Ben Elbel, Benjamin John Hall, Maria McLean and Mark Tallowin.

 Cockpit Arts / Clear Insurance Award 2013